 Our dividend policy is to pay dividends at levels consistent with our growth and development plans, while maintaining a reasonable level of liquidity.
-However in the case of dividend for 2009, it is important to notice that for the whole year the Company generated a net loss and therefore no dividend is to be proposed to the forthcomming Annual General Meeting of Shareholders.
+However in the case of 2010, it is important to notice that the Company just turned marginally profitable after loss in 2009.
+As the amount of profit generated in 2010 was small, no dividend is to be proposed to the forthcomming Annual General Meeting of Shareholders.
 The dividend policy will be reviewed from time to time and payment of any future dividends will be effectively at the discretion of the Board of Directors and the general meeting of shareholders after taking into account various factors, including our business prospects, future earnings, cash requirements, financial position, expansion plans and the requirements of the Cypriot law.
 The Cyprus law does not limit dividends that may be paid out except that the law states that dividends may only be paid out of profits and may not be higher than recommended by the Board of Directors.